Politics of New England

 The New England region of the United States is shaded in red above.

 The politics of New England has long been defined by the region's political and cultural history, demographics, economy, and its loyalty to particular U.S. political parties.
 Within the politics of the United States, New England is sometimes viewed in terms of a single voting bloc.
-All of the twenty-one congressional districts in New England are currently represented by Democrats.
+All of the twenty-one congressional districts of the House of Representatives in New England are currently represented by Democrats.
 In the Senate, nine Democrats, two Independents (both of whom caucus with Democrats), and one Republican represent New England.
-The Democratic candidate has won a plurality of votes in every State in New England in every presidential election since 2004, making the region considerably more Democratic than the rest of the nation.
+In every presidential election since 2004, the Democratic candidate has won a plurality of votes in each New England state, making the region considerably more Democratic than the rest of the nation.
+However, there has never been a time since the Republican Party's founding in which it was completely shut out in the New England congressional delegations.

 Same-sex marriage had been permitted in all New England states before the U.S. Supreme Court case Obergefell v.
 Hodges made it legal nationwide.
 Rhode Island was the final New England state to legalise the practice in May 2013.

 The national U.S. movement against nuclear power had its roots in New England in the 1970s.
 In 1974, activist Sam Lovejoy toppled a weather tower at the site of the proposed Montague Nuclear Power Plant in Western Massachusetts.
 The movement "reached critical mass" with the arrests at Seabrook Station Nuclear Power Plant on May 1, 1977, when 1,414 anti-nuclear activists from the Clamshell Alliance were arrested at the Seabrook site.
 Harvey Wasserman, a Clamshell spokesman at Seabrook, and Frances Crowe of Northampton, an American Friends Service Committee member, played key roles in the movement.